kalabox/kalabox-plugin-git/README.md

 # Kalabox Plugin Git

-A simple plugin to add git commands to your apps.
+A simple plugin to let you run git commands on your apps.
+This plugin will also forward in and load your ssh key so you can pull code that is key-protected.

 ## Installation